 Ingredients: Chicken, Chicken Meal, Ground Brown Rice, Oatmeal, Chicken Fat (preserved with Mixed Tocopherols and Ascorbyl Palmitate), Salmon Meal, Lamb Meal, Citrus Fiber, Rice Bran, Flaxseed, Dried Egg Product, Natural Flavor, Lecithin, Fat Product (natural source of omega-3 DHA from algae), Menhaden Fish Oil, Chicken Cartilage (source of Glucosamine and Chondroitin Sulfate), Dried Kelp, Peas, Dried Apples, Dried Carrots, Dried Cranberries, Dried Blueberries, Chamomile, Dandelion, Pepper.

 User Reviews: Many pet owners reported that their dog’s skin and coat problems subsided after switching to Precise Pet Holistic Complete.
 Dogs also appear to love this recipe’s taste.
-Although a few owners lamented the price of the food, most still found that it provided good value and is priced similarly to other high-quality foods.
+Although a few owners lamented the price of the dog food, most still found that it provided good value and is priced similarly to other high-quality dog foods.

 Notable Qualities and Features: